Amtrak long-distance trains can be a fun adventure, especially if you have the right tools.

 Empire Builder #7, #8, #27, & #28

-The Empire Builder runs from Chicago up through Wisconsin and then wanders through the northernmost states as it heads to the pacific northwest.
+The Empire Builder runs from Chicago up through Wisconsin before it wanders through the northernmost states heading to the pacific northwest.

 The Empire Builder runs daily, serving Chicago, St. Paul/Minneapolis, Spokane, Portland/Seattle, plus more.